-I was walking down a street in Meydan, Trabzon, A city center on the Black Sea coastline of northeast Turkey, when I first saw the Turkish towel in a shop.
+I was walking down a street in Meydan, Trabzon, A city center on the Black Sea coastline of northeast Turkey, when I first saw a Turkish towel in a shop.

-I instantly loved the appearance, the delicacy, the hard work that must have gone into making this flat weave masterpiece.
+I instantly loved the appearance, the delicacy, and the hard work that must have gone into making this flat-weave masterpiece.
 It was so light that I couldn’t even feel that it was there.

 My attention was drawn by the seller, as he was pointing towards many Turkish towels.
-There were so many colors, so many patterns to choose from.
-I chose pastel pink because of its fishbone pattern with braided ends.
+There were so many colors and so many patterns to choose from.

-The best thing I liked about this towel was, there was no odor at all.
-It astonished me truly, since then I fell in love with Turkish towels.
+The best thing I liked about this towel was that there was no odor.
+It astonished me truly, and since then, I have fallen in love with Turkish towels.

 This is Hira Reyhan’s initial reaction to Turkish towels when she saw them for the first time.
-I want to acknowledge that I got many insights from Hira when writing this post.
+I want to acknowledge that I gained many insights from Hira while writing this post.

 In this post, We (Me, a Turkish local, and Hira, a Turkish towel addict) tried to explain everything you need to know about Turkish towels.